MooersLab/thewriterslaw/README.md

 # The Writer's Crede

-A writer does the following:

 - Schedules daily writing time.
 - Shows up and writes during the scheduled writing time.
 - Stands up and walks around every 25 minutes for no more than 5 minutes (i.e., uses the Pomodoro technique).
-- Limits generative writing to 3-5 hours per day; the remainder of the day can be spent on supportive tasks.
+- Limits generative writing to 3-5 hours per day; spends the rest of the day on supportive tasks.
-- Overcomes writers block by rewriting the last paragraph or by reverse outlining a section.
+- Overcomes writer's block by rewriting the last paragraph or reverse outlining a section.
 - Manages their energy by doing generative writing first and supportive writing chores when tired.
 Does not wait to be inspired.
 - Does generative writing when half-awake early in the day and editing and rewriting when fully alert later in the day.
 - Masters their writing tools without letting the tools master them.
 - Writes without distractions (no YouTube videos, TV, radio, etc; playing classical music is okay sometimes).
 - Tracks the time spent and words written on a project.
 - Uses a writing log for each writing project.
-- Makes writing social when its mutually beneficial.
+- Makes writing social when it is mutually beneficial.
 - Reads and writes about writing at least once a fortnight.
 - Keeps up on weasel words, junk English, wordy phrases, and cliches to avoid their use.
 - If a scientist, writes with precision, clarity, and conciseness.
 The order is in descending importance.
 - Respects the Oxford comma.
-The current fade to drop it leads to loss of precission and clarity for a tiny gain in conciseness.
-This fad a demonstration   that the crowd can pick suboptional solutions.
+The current fade to drop it leads to loss of precision and clarity for a tiny gain in conciseness.
+This fad demonstrates that the crowd can pick suboptimal solutions.
 - Does not fear using the software tools like Grammarly, the languagetool, and the Hemingway.app to improve their writing.
-Knows enough about writing to  accept only the useful suggestions.
+Knows enough about good writing to accept only the useful suggestions.
 These are tools; not sentient beings.
 You still have to do the work of using the tools correctly.
 Nonetheless, the tools can improve your writing in less time.

 ## Premises